1993 Finchley Road bombings: Background

 The IRA had carried out many bomb attacks on military and civilian targets in England since the beginning of its campaign in the 1970s.
 These attacks were carried out with a goal of putting pressure on the British government to withdraw from Northern Ireland.
 In early 1993, the Northern Ireland peace process was at a delicate stage, with attempts to broker an IRA ceasefire ongoing.
 In 1994, talks were continuing between the two largest Irish nationalists in Northern Ireland; John Hume of the Social Democratic and Labour Party (SDLP), and Gerry Adams of Sinn Féin (SF).
 There was a high risk of IRA attacks in London in light of the refusal of political talks between the British prime minister, John Major and Sinn Féin, and all British police forces were told to remain prepared for further attacks.
 In the week after the attack, the Conservative Party was due to host their annual conference.
 Just over seven months earlier, on 27 February 1993, the IRA detonated a similar bomb in Camden Town, injuring 18 people.
-Prior to the bombings, there had not been any IRA terrorist attacks in London since the 1993 Bishopsgate bombing just over five months earlier.
+Prior to the bombings, there had not been any IRA attacks in London since the 1993 Bishopsgate bombing just over five months earlier.

 Bombings

 At 00:20 UTC on 2 October 1993, a telephone warning was sent to a Domino's Pizza on Finchley Road, a major dual carriageway in north London.
 Six minutes later, at 00:26, one bomb was detonated outside the Domino's Pizza restaurant.
 At 00:30, another bomb was detonated outside a travel agency and the final bomb was detonated outside the offices of the St. Pancras Building Society.
 The three blasts injured four men and one woman in their twenties, with all injuries caused by from falling glass.
 Police sealed off Finchley Road from Swiss Cottage to West End Lane.
-A fourth bomb was then found and subsequently defused by anti-terrorism officers a mile upwards of Finchley Road in Golders Green.
+A fourth bomb was then found and subsequently defused by anti-terrorism officers a mile north of Finchley Road in Golders Green.
 All of the bombs had been placed in doorways.
 As a result of the blasts, dozens of shops were damaged.
 Following the bombing, the IRA phoned a Dublin radio station and claimed responsibility for the attacks.